Mandrill vs SendGrid

 Which is more popular, Mandrill or SendGrid?

-On the Knock platform, Mandrill handled 1M–10M messages from February 17th to May 18th compared to 500M+ for SendGrid.
-Mandrill is currently seeing declining volume, while SendGrid volume has remained stable.
+On the Knock platform, Mandrill handled 1M–10M messages from April 18th to July 17th compared to 500M+ for SendGrid.
+Mandrill volume has remained stable, while SendGrid volume has remained stable.

 Can I use both Mandrill and SendGrid together?